cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 **Crafting the script**

-With these characteristics, it is clear we can conclude that the program is a Finite State Machine (FSM).
+With these characteristics, it is clear i can conclude that the program is a Finite State Machine (FSM).
 Debugging is relatively difficult and complex because the jump table is too large, and a 16-character string is required.
-However, the logic for printing 'correct' (where position and transitions both equal 16) tells us that if we can make the program pass this check 16 times, the input must be correct.
+However, the logic for printing 'correct' (where position and transitions both equal 16) tells us that if i can make the program pass this check 16 times, the input must be correct.
 Furthermore, the functions in the jump table have very similar code structures.
-This means we can analyze them statically to find the correct input.
+This means i can analyze them statically to find the correct input.
 The problem now reduces to: finding the input string that results in the maximum number of successful jumps through the FSM.
 This is analogous to the "Longest Path" problem in a Directed Acyclic Graph (DAG).

 By using a Depth-First Search (DFS) algorithm to exhaustively traverse the paths in this graph, I was finally able to find the correct input.
 This search was performed assuming the initial state where all values in the Alternate Data Streams were zero.